Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-Manual focus with focus peaking.
-Click on the image to see a larger version.
+Click on the image to better see the noise reduction.

 Typos